Discover the life and legacy of George Washington and those who lived and worked at Mount Vernon.

 Education Center

-Families with children aged 3-10 can discover more about George Washington and Mount Vernon through costumes, books, and themed activities.
+Families with children aged 8-11 can discover George Washington and Mount Vernon through hands-on activities, replica artifacts, and interactive exhibits.

 Learn more